lookr-fyi/job-application-bot-by-ollama-ai/README.md

   </a>
 </p>

-Latest Update: April 30, 2025
+Latest Update: May 8, 2025

-- [New Feature] Windows beta release
-- [New Feature] Allow new users to skip chromium installation if chrome is already installed
+- [New Feature] Introduced an invitation system allowing users to get more premium free trials.
+- [UX Improvement] Added a video tutorial to guide first-time users through setup.
+- [UI Enhancement] Improved display of dropdown and multi-select questions in the FAQ and application queue.
+- [AI Enhancement] Increased the accuracy of FAQ autofill responses.
+- [Bug Fix] Resolved an issue where question text failed to extract from the application page in approximately 3% of cases.

 ## About JobHuntr.fyi